0xPolygonID/tutorials/mkdocs/docs/issuer-node/issuer-node-local-setup/run-issuer-node.md

 - Platform: It is the main executable required to run the project.
 It is the platform API.

-- Migrate: It is used to create database schema in Posgres.
+- Migrate: It is used to create a database schema in Postgres.

 - Pending_Publisher: It is a service that runs in the background and the purpose is to check for transactions that we send to the blockchain.